 Cash and Investments-All excess General Fund cash is invested and earnings are credited to the General Fund for use in financing general RTA operations.
-In accordance with GASB No. 72, Fair Value Measurement and Application, implemented by the Authority as required in fiscal year 2016, the RTA reports investments at fair value.
+In accordance with GASB Statement No. 72, Fair Value Measurement and Application, the RTA reports investments at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Short-term investments are reported at amortized cost, which approximates fair value.
 Securities traded on a national or international exchange are valued at the last reported sales price at current exchange rates.
 Fair value for the majority of fixed income securities is determined by using quoted market prices by independent pricing services.